EQP5 Assembly Guide

 Place the LED in the LED3 position on the bottom of the motherboard PCB.
 Make sure to place the longer, positive lead in the "+" hole.
 Notice that the leads have a flat segment about 1/4" from the LED body.
 Insert the LED until the bottom of this flat segment, then bend it towards where the front panel will be, solder it in place, and trim the leads.

-Place the 12-pin headers in the CON2A, CON3A sockets, then place the daughterboard over them and screw it to the standoffs.
+Place the 12-pin headers in the CON2A, CON3A sockets, making sure to place the sides with longer leads in the sockets.
+Then place the daughterboard over the short end of the header and screw it to the standoffs.
 Press the headers up so that the black, plastic square-posts are flush with the bottom of the DB.
 Then solder the headers to the top of the DB.

 Sort Bag 8

 Place the ICs in their respective sockets.
 You may need to bend their leads inward a bit for them to sit nicely.
 Make sure to align the notches or circles on the bodies of the ICs with those on the sockets and PCB silk-screen.

 Front Panel Hardware

 Note there are five front panel screws in the kit, but only four needed.
 We throw in an extra because they have a tendency to get lost!

 Using the included hex wrench, screw the front panel onto the PCB assembly via the four mounting brackets.